Harichandana-hari/PRODIGY_ML_01/README.md

-# Predictive Real Estate Insights: Unlocking Housing Prices with Linear Regression 🏡✨
+# Predicting Housing Prices with Linear Regression 🏡✨

 Welcome to my house price prediction project!
 In this journey, I explored data-driven techniques to unravel the complexities of housing prices.
 Here’s a detailed overview of the project: